This applied certificate program provides the entry-level skills training to help find employment in the electrical trade.

 Electricians lay out, assemble, install, test, troubleshoot and repair electrical wiring, fixtures, control devices and related equipment in buildings and other structures.
 They may be employed by electrical contractors and maintenance departments of buildings, large manufacturing and mining firms, retail and wholesale outlets, or they may be self-employed.

-In 2016, the average annual salary for full-time electricians (except industrial and power system) in Saskatchewan was $65,300, according to the Saskatchewan Ministry of the Economy.
+In 2018, the annual salary range for full-time electricians (except industrial and power system) in Saskatchewan was $37,440 - $87,360, according to the Saskatchewan Ministry of the Economy.
 Employees may earn more or less depending on their employer, location, size of company, apprenticeship training, experience and hours worked.

 Apply before the Entrance Scholarship deadline (see below) and you may be eligible for a $500 – $5,000 Entrance Scholarship.
 You are eligible for an additional Early Entrance Award of $1,000 if you are in Grade 11 with at least a 70 per cent average (based on four core classes) and apply before June 30.